 We were supposed to meet for that Great Gatbsy immersive play (your idea), which only made me think you were literary and spontaneous.
-Also, my flatmate said the tickets cost £30 each, so also potentially very generous.
+Also, my roommate said the tickets cost £30 [$38] each, so also potentially very generous.

-A few hours ticked by and then the message came through – you said you had to leave work early, get an emergency appointment for a tooth abscess and were in horrendous pain.
+A few hours ticked by and then the message came through—you said you had to leave work early, get an emergency appointment for a tooth abscess, and were in horrendous pain.
 I felt awful, as obviously a date was the last thing on your mind.
-At first I felt nothing but sympathy, but since then this has transitioned nicely into complete confusion, since you've not messaged again.
+At first, I felt nothing but sympathy, but since then, this has transitioned nicely into complete confusion, since you never messaged again.

-I’ll be honest: I'm a bit sceptical about the tooth.
+I’ll be honest: I'm a bit skeptical about the tooth.

 Dear Ben Zho,

 I remember it well.
 Me, sitting in Soho House (your choice) with you, a drug dealer-cum-painter/decorator-cum art history student, drunk out of my mind.
-You'd sold me some valium a few weeks before and we bonded over a shared and mortifyingly embarrassing love of averagely translated French poetry (also, you were stunning and I wouldn’t be mad if the follow up text dropped tomorrow - four years later).
+You sold me some valium a few weeks before and we bonded over a shared and mortifyingly embarrassing love of averagely translated French poetry.
 Anyway, it turned out you obviously hated me from the get-go, having evidently googled to find the cringiest shit about me online (I was a VICE columnist, it wasn’t hard) and then almost immediately raising it as we sat down to a disgustingly overpriced meal.

-You paid your half of the bill in £50 notes, can’t imagine why.
-Afterwards, we went to the Curzon to "catch" Leviathan, a two-hour and 20-minute long excruciatingly boring (fucking come at me) Russian drama that I was too drunk to focus on the subtitles for.
-We did snog fairly ferociously as one of the characters gutted some fish loudly on the screen, but honestly I could have been snogging the cupholder for all it was worth.
+You paid your half of the meal using large bills, can’t imagine why.
+Afterward, we went to the Curzon to "catch" Leviathan, a two-hour and 20-minute long excruciatingly boring (fucking come at me) Russian drama that I was too drunk to focus on the subtitles for.
+We did make out fairly ferociously as one of the characters gutted some fish loudly on the screen, but honestly, I could have been kissing the cupholder for all it was worth.
 You left promptly in a cab and I never heard from you again, despite increasingly thirsty texts.
-Apparently you showed up at a party that same night and tried to get with a friend of mine.
-Still, just emphasising that I wouldn't hate a follow up text.
+Apparently, you showed up at a party that same night and tried to get with a friend of mine.
+Still, just emphasizing that I wouldn't hate a follow-up text.

 Dear ghost emoji,